Previous Version: October 18, 2016

 2.7 In this by-law and in all other by-laws of the Association hereafter passed unless the context otherwise requires words importing the singular number or the masculine gender shall include the plural or the feminine gender, as the case may be, the vice versa, and references to persons shall include firms and corporations.

-2.8 The Executive Board shall hire an Executive Director or Office Manager to perform the following duties:
+2.8 The Executive Board shall hire an Executive Assistant or Office Manager to perform the following duties:

 2.8.1 Keep a current list of names and contact information of OFPA members and the publications they are entitled to receive;